 Since the calculation of variances can be difficult, we developed several business forms (for PRO members) to help you get started and to understand what the variances tell us.
 Learn more about AccountingCoach PRO.

-Note: Our 29-page Managerial & Cost Accounting Insights PDF is designed to deepen your understanding of topics such as product costing, overhead cost allocations, estimating cost behavior, costs for decision making, and more.
+Note: Our Guide to Managerial & Cost Accounting is designed to deepen your understanding of topics such as product costing, overhead cost allocations, estimating cost behavior, costs for decision making, and more.
 It is only available when you join AccountingCoach PRO.

 Sample Standards Table

 Standards Table for DenimWorks

 The aprons are easy to produce, and no apron is ever left unfinished at the end of any given day.
 This means that your company never has work-in-process inventory at the end of an accounting period.

 When we make your journal entries for completed aprons (shown below), we'll use an account called Inventory-FG which means Finished Goods Inventory.
 We'll also use the account Direct Materials Inventory.
 (Other account titles often used for direct materials are Raw Materials Inventory or Stores.
 Most manufacturers will also have an account entitled Work-in-Process Inventory, which is commonly referred to as WIP Inventory.

 Direct Materials Purchased: Standard Cost and Price Variance

 Direct materials refers to just that—raw materials that are directly traceable into a product.
 In your apron business the direct material is the denim.
 (In a food manufacturer's business the direct materials are the ingredients such as flour and sugar; in an automobile assembly plant, the direct materials are the cars' component parts).

 DenimWorks purchases its denim from a local supplier with terms of net 30 days, FOB destination.
 This means that title to the denim passes from the supplier to DenimWorks when DenimWorks receives the material.
 When the denim arrives, DenimWorks will record the denim received in its Direct Materials Inventory at the standard cost of $3 per yard (see standards table above) and will record the liability at the actual cost for the amount received.
 Any difference between the standard cost of the material and the actual cost of the material received is recorded as a purchase price variance.